 Organ transplant is legal in the Philippines.
 However, it comes with some restrictions and laws that you will need to follow.
 We recommend looking into the government regulations before making any consideration.

 Cosmetic Surgery: Cosmetic surgery is mostly popular amongst the western culture.
 The global market for this procedure was valued at over 50 Billion USD in 2018.
 Americans cover a fair share of that value, with over 15 Billion USD spent on cosmetic surgery in that same year.
 It is typically popular in women to enhance their physical appearance.
-Common surgeries include Breast augmentation, liposuction, eyelid surgery, facelift, breast reduction, and nose reshaping.
+Common surgeries include breast augmentation & reduction, liposuction, eyelid surgery, facelift, tummy tuck surgery and nose reshaping.